 The results of numerical calculations by the sound source with a rectangular element are shown in Fig. 2.
-The results are obtained by calculating convolution integral in eq.
-(1)and the cross-correlation coefficient at time zero with the calculation result for the points around the reflection points sequentially.
+The results are obtained by calculating integral in eq. convolution (1)and the cross-correlation coefficient at time zero with the calculation result for the points around the reflection points sequentially.
 The dimensions of the sound source used in the calculation are a = 6.450mm, and b = 10.050 mm.
-As the driving signal of the sound source v(t), an up-chirp signal whose frequency is increased from 2 MHz to 4 MHz within a duration of 10 cycles is used.
+The driving signal for the sound source v(t) is a burst wave with a driving frequency of 3 MHz and a duration interval of 14 cycles, modulated every two cycles with a third-order M-sequence code.

-In Fig. 2(I), calculation results of the cross-correlation coefficients for each set reflection point P using the up-chirp signal described above as the driving signal of the sound source are shown.

-For the comparison, the results of the conventional method using a constant (3MHz) frequency signal as the driving signal of the sound source are also shown in Fig. 2(II).
-In Fig. 2(I), the obvious striped patterns in Fig. 2 (II) become thinner and almost inconspicuous.
-Numerical calculation results that are considered to significantly improve the search results can be obtained by chirping the driving signal of the sound source.
+In Fig. 2(I), calculation results of the cross-correlation coefficients for each set reflection point P using the modulated signal described above as the driving signal of the sound source are shown.
+For the comparison, the results when the conventional non-modulated signal is used as the driving signal for the sound source are also shown in Fig. 2(II).
+In Fig. 2(I), the conspicuous striped patterns appearing in the conventional search results shown in Fig. 2(II) are slightly less noticeable and milder.
+However, in Fig. 2(I), the area of blurred stripes indicating small variations in cross-correlation coefficient values is expanded compared to Fig. 2(II).